ropensci/USAboundaries/README.md

     install.packages("USAboundaries")

 Or you can install the development version from GitHub using [devtools](https://github.com/hadley/devtools).
-You may also wish to install the high resolution data package.

     devtools::install_github("ropensci/USAboundaries")
     devtools::install_github("ropensci/USAboundariesData")